nachooya/ISOBMFF_Reader/Readme.md

 This will read the file `tests/assets/text0.mp4` and print its contents to the console.

 Image extraction is also supported when built with pugixml.
-To extract images from the MP4 file, you need to provide the path to the MP4 file as an argument when running the program.
+To extract images from the ISOBMFF file, you need to provide the path to the ISOBMFF file as an argument when running the program.
 For example:

 ```
 ./Mp4Reader --extract-images tests/assets/text0.mp4